-- 1. Evacuate the cottage immediately. - 2.
-If you are unable to quickly notify the office or camp management call 911. - Don't hang up.
-Make sure Dispatch has all the information it needs!!! - 3.
-Notify the office staff or any other RDC employee as soon as possible.
-After office hours (9 p.m.
-7:30 a.m.) call 603-968-3313 (press 8), 603-520-4627, 603-724-7638, 603-520-4628 or camp intercom #'s 293, 238 or 111 to reach camp management.
+- 3. Notify the office staff or any other RDC employee as soon as possible.
+After office hours (9 p.m.- 7:30 a.m.) call 603-968-3313 (press 8) or see front page of this manual for additional numbers.
 Please note that there is an intercom/courtesy phone at the entry of both the Rockywold and Deephaven Offices.
+Camp intercom #'s 293 or 238 reach Camp Management.
 If you do not have access to a phone, go directly to the nearest staff housing facility.
-An employee will assist you in contacting camp management. - 4.
-Continuous ringing of the dining room bell (longer than one minute) constitutes a fire emergency.
+An employee will assist you in contacting Camp Management. - 4.
+Continuous ringing of the dining hall bell (longer than one minute) constitutes a fire emergency.